Never Say Never (Brandy album): Background and development

 For a while, she placed the recording of the album on the "back burner" because she was "barely satisfied" with the material that was presented to her.
-She found that many songs would not express what she wanted to tell at that point of her career.
+She found that many songs would not express what she wanted to say at that point of her career.
 According to her, "Many of the songs I heard were not 'me'," the singer stated during a promotional interview with Jet in 1999, "And If I can't feel it, then I won't sing it."
-Also, after Brandy, she felt in a space of wanting to do something different, while exploring her voice and playing with different sounds.
+Also, after Brandy, she felt she needed to do something different, while exploring her voice and playing with different sounds.
 Elaborating on her desire for progression and a more mature sound, Norwood added, that "I'm not the little girl I was when I made my first record.
 My voice is a strong instrument now; my vocals come from both my heart and my diaphragm.
 My heart because I matured in the four years since the last album; I'm more emotionally there."
-She also regained interest with music when she met then upcoming producer Rodney Jerkins and his production team.
+Her interest in her music was renewed when she met then-upcoming producer Rodney Jerkins and his production team.
 "They really turned it around.
 When I met Rodney, his tracks were so mean, so unbelievable, and the writing that LaShawn and Japhe did, they came to the table and they really brought a lot of the fill ins that I had inside of me out.
 They changed my whole perspective on the music thing.
 When I started to work with them, I wanted to go to the studio every day.
 I wanted to sing every day.
 I didn't want to act anymore after that", says Norwood.